List of Best Agile Testing Interview Questions To Help Prepare for Upcoming Interviews:

-Agile Testing Interview Questions and Answers will help you prepare for Agile methodology and agile process interviews for Software testers or developers.
+Agile Testing interview questions and answers will help you prepare for Agile methodology and agile process interviews for Software testers or developers.

-We have listed top 25 Agile interview questions with detailed answers.
+We have listed the top 25 Agile interview questions with detailed answers.
 You can also search for our other Agile Testing topics published for more details.

 Recommended read => Agile Scrum Methodology Complete Guide

-25 Best Agile Testing Interview Questions and Answers
+Agile Testing Interview Questions

-Q #1.
-What is Agile Testing?
+Q #1) What is Agile Testing?

-Ans.
-Burn-up and burn-down charts are used to keep track of the progress of the project.
+Answer: Burn-up and burn-down charts are used to keep track of the progress of the project.